Frequently Asked Questions

 Q – I currently build another residential housing product.
 Do I have to give up my current business?

 - Item 16 details the restrictions on what franchisees may sell.
-While we do not generally restrict the type of goods or services that a franchisee may offer, we do require that Franchisees not modify the Epcon Communities Development System without the express written consent of Epcon (except as necessary to comply with building codes and permits, and local, state and federal laws).
+While we do not generally restrict the type of goods or services that a franchisee may offer, we do require that Franchisees not modify the Epcon Communities Development System (except as necessary to comply with building codes and permits, and local, state and federal laws).
 We also prohibit, except in limited circumstances, the development and construction of residential homes SUBSTANTIALLY SIMILAR to our architectural plans and specifications for residential dwellings.
-In addition, the Franchisee’s non-competition obligation extends for 3 years after termination of the Franchise Agreement.
-See Item 17 for details.

 Q – How much money can I expect to make by investing in an Epcon Communities Franchise?

 - Item 19 contains the Financial Performance Representations pertaining to the Epcon Franchise opportunity.
-While we do not estimate the revenue or income that a franchisee might realize in the development and marketing of its Epcon Communities project, to enable them to have some understanding of the revenue they might expect, we provide historical information derived from all projects that had home sales during the last year.
-We highly recommend you speak to as many of our current franchisee builders as possible during your due diligence phase to discuss their business experiences with the Epcon System.
-We DO NOT make any financial performance representations other than those contained in Item 19.
+While we do not estimate the revenue or income that a franchisee might realize in the development and marketing of its Epcon Communities project, to enable them to have some understanding of the costs and income they might expect, we provide historical information derived from projects completed during the last year.
+We highly recommend you speak to our current franchisee builders during your due diligence phase to discuss their business experiences with the Epcon system.
+We cannot make any financial performance representations other than those contained in Item 19.

 Q – May I speak with other Epcon Franchise Builders about their experience?